Franklin Banner Background Faq Banner (1)

 Please note that we are currently receiving a high volume of applications, and we will contact you as soon as possible to confirm your interview date and time.

 Our Taster Day is a fantastic opportunity to experience all things Franklin.
-You will try each of your first-choice courses, experience what life is like as a student at Franklin outside of classroom and hear all about the fantastic opportunities and facilities which will be yours once you join Franklin.
+You will try each of your courses, experience what life is like as a student at Franklin outside of classroom and hear all about the fantastic opportunities and facilities which will be yours once you join Franklin.

 Our Taster Day is always really exciting, enjoyable and informative; by this time, you will have finished your exams and be looking forward to your future as a Franklin Student.
-Taster Day this year is the 8th July.

 You will attend Taster Day and after this a member of our Admissions Team will contact you to arrange an enrolment appointment.
 We will confirm this appointment time via phone, email and letter, and you will attend this appointment after you have collected you GCSE results.
-It is important that you attend your appointment because we will only reserve the space on the course for you until this appointment.
-You will also be assigned bridging work at Taster Day to provide you with an insight into the course style and work of your chosen courses.
-Bridging work is to be completed ahead of your enrolment.
+You will also be assigned bridging work at Taster Day to provide you with an insight into the course style and work of your chosen courses, which you should bring completed to your enrolment appointment.

 Our Learning Support Team will identify any support arrangements, including extra time, with you.
 This may mean undertaking assessments to ensure we get the right support in place for your needs.
 If you have any questions, please contact our Admissions Team, who will be more than happy to support you.